Skip to content

 Output Sends data/control to next nodes Bottom of node card

-Default Output Fallback path (Router, Condition, Decision only) Labeled separately
+Default Output Fallback path (Router, Decision only) Labeled separately

 Connection Rules by Node Type